WeijieSun0915/SimpleProgram/README.md

 For Chord:
- Associate to each node and file a unique id in an uni-dimensional space (a Ring) E.g., pick from the range [0...2m-1]
-Usually the hash of the file or  IP address
+ Associate to each node and file a unique id in an uni-dimensional space (a Ring) E.g., pick from the range [0...2m-1] the hash of the file or  IP address
 Properties:
 Routing table size is O(log N) , where N is the total number of nodes Guarantees that a file is found in O(log N) hops